NVIDIA IRAY SDK

 The NVIDIA Iray SDK provides a state of the art, yet easy to implement, photorealistic rendering solution with a robust C++ API for seamless integration into 3D applications and/or creating powerful client/server applications.

-As specialists in the development and integration of 3d rendering technology, Lightworks help companies quickly and easily integrate Iray into design workflows, CAD systems, configurators, end-user applications and customer experiences; whether that’s through a full turnkey service engagement or a collaboration with your in-house team or a supported technology license.
-Having developed Iray for 3ds Max and integrated Iray technology into applications, including Siemens NX 11, Lightworks' team can help your company achieve the highest quality visualisation within your application or workflow.
+Built on NVIDIA’s Iray technology, Lightworks created Iray+ as an easy to use software development kit which any company can integrate into their design workflows, CAD systems, configurators, end-user applications and customer experiences.
+Having developed Iray for 3ds Max and integrated Iray technology into applications, including Siemens NX, Lightworks' team can help your company achieve the highest quality visualisation.

 The migenius RealityServer platform offers an easy to use solution for building web applications with Iray using our 3D web services framework.
 We offer a range of Iray related products and services, including RealityServer, Bloom Unit for SketchUp, Iray integration services, Iray licensing, Quadro VCA hardware sales and software development services for your application.
 From integration support to full application creation, migenius can help provide the tools to build your web applications.